jonnor/ESC-CNN-microcontroller/report/report.md

 The paper evaluates short (950ms) versus long (2.3 seconds) analysis windows, and majority voting versus probability voting.
 Performance on Urbansound8k ranged from 69% to 73%.
-It was found that probability voting and long windows perform slightly better.
+It was found that probability voting and long windows perform slightly better[@PiczakCNN].

-![Architecture of Piczak CNN, from the original paper [@PiczakCNN]. \label{figure:piczak-cnn}](./img/piczak-cnn.png)
+![Architecture of Piczak CNN, from the original paper [@PiczakCNN].
+The model input has two channels: the spectrogram magnitude (light blue) and a first-order difference "delta" of the spectrogram (purple)) \label{figure:piczak-cnn}](./img/piczak-cnn.png)

 SB-CNN[@SB-CNN] (2016) is a 3-layer convolutional with uniform 5x5 kernels and 4x2 max pooling.
 The paper also analyzes the effects of several types of data augmentation on Urbansound8k. including Time Shift, Pitch Shift, Dynamic Range Compression and Background Noise.
 With all augmentations, performance on their model raised from 72% to 79% classification accuracy.
-However time-stretching and pitch-shifting were the only techniques that consistent gave a performance boost across all classes.
+However time-stretching and pitch-shifting were the only techniques that consistently gave a performance boost across all classes.

 D-CNN[@D-CNN] (2017) uses feature representation and model architecture that largely follows that of PiczakCNN,